 For more information, see Use a backup recommendation.

-(Conditional) If you selected Show Backup Recommendations in the previous step, you can enable Apply inclusion rules to backup recommendations.
+(Conditional) If you selected Show Backup Content in the previous step, you can enable Apply inclusion rules to backup recommendations.

 Inclusion rules determine which items are included in your recommendations.
 The options available depend on your industry vertical.